jacobadenbaum/TexTables.jl/README.md

 # Basic Usage
 The goal for this package is to make most tables extremely easy to assemble on the fly.
-Let's try a simple example (inspired by the documentation in the `stargazer` package for `R`) using the "attitudes" data from `RDatasets` to make a table with summary statistics.
+In the next few sections, I'll demonstrate some of the basic usage, primarily using several convenience functions that make it easy to construct common tables.
+However, these functions are a small subset of what `TexTables` is designed for: it should be easy to programatically make any type of hierarchical table and and print it to LaTeX.
+For more details on how to roll-your-own tables (or integrate LaTeX tabular output into your own package) very easily using `TexTables`, see the Advanced Usage section below.

 ## Making A Table of Summary Statistics
-Let's download the `attitude` dataset from `RDatasets`, and quickly compute some summary statistics.
+Let's download the `iris` dataset from `RDatasets`, and quickly compute some summary statistics.

 ```julia